Are you making the most of the tax allowances available?

 First time buyers saving towards a deposit on a home can gain valuable tax benefits by funding a Lifetime ISA.
 Any individual aged between 18 and 39 can contribute up to £4,000 per year to a Lifetime ISA.
 The government will also top up your savings by 25% each year.

 Main residences are exempt from Capital Gains Tax when disposed of.
-You will also benefit from the additional main residence nil rate inheritance tax band (£175,000 for 2022/23 tax year) if you own your home and it is passed down to direct lineal descendants on your death Taking a proactive approach to minimising the tax you pay each year can have a significant impact on the success of your long-term financial plan.
+You will also benefit from the additional main residence nil rate inheritance tax band (£175,000 for 2023/24 tax year) if you own your home and it is passed down to direct lineal descendants on your death.
+Taking a proactive approach to minimising the tax you pay each year can have a significant impact on the success of your long-term financial plan.

-If you think you may be affected by the complications of the various tax allowances why not speak to an adviser and arrange a free consultation today!
+If you think you may be affected by the complications of the various tax allowances why not speak to an adviser and arrange a free initial consultation today!

 - This is total taxable income as above but excluding all pension contributions and including income sacrificed for employer pension contributions under salary sacrifice agreements put in place from 9/7/15 onwards